-Offering unconditional love is the best way to help someone with mental health illnesses to boost their self esteem and confidence.
+Offering unconditional love is the best way to help someone with mental health illnesses to boost their self-esteem and confidence.
 It makes a person feel safe and wanted, which results in them finding the strength to be vulnerable.
-This means that a person is more likely to come to you when they’re upset, angry, or experiencing any negative emotion.
+This means that a person is more likely to come to you when they’re upset, angry, or experiencing negative emotions.

 Encourage a Judgement Free Environment

 Not only do you need to listen without judgment, but you must create a judgment-free environment.
 A judgment-free environment allows your loved ones to feel comfortable enough with speaking their truth.
-Your loved ones can overcome their struggles faster, knowing that the space they are in is safe for them.
+As a result, your loved ones can overcome their struggles faster, knowing that the space they are in is safe for them.

 Resist The Urge to Offer Advice

-If you’re ever unsure about supporting a loved one with depression and anxiety, you can always search for free resources online.
+If you’re ever unsure about how to support a loved one with depression and anxiety, you can always search for free resources online.
 Below is a list of free resources for people living in the United States, the UK, and South Africa.